PKFireBarry/Borkin-Industries/TASKS.md

 ##TODO
  - add cert image to application
+ - add phone number to application filters on admin side of app
+ - implement tier-based payment structure (entry, vet assistant, CVT) for pricing page on admin side
+ - add pricing page to admin dashboard
+ - add coupons to admin dashboard in the pricing page
+ - implement platform fees: 5% base fee for first three months, then 10% base fee after 3 months
+ - add internal messaging system for client-contractor communication about gigs

 ## Overview
 A web platform for Borkin Industries to connect clients seeking high-quality, luxury at-home pet care with accredited veterinary technicians (contractors).
 The platform will facilitate client/contractor onboarding, booking management, payment processing, and company oversight, with a focus on Southeast Florida.